-Recent studies have begun to integrate agent-based infection dynamics, human mobility, pathogen shedding, and wastewater transport within unified frameworks for wastewater-based epidemiology \cite{schmid2025integrative,0616456898e04215a978dfebbfd6f6f5}.
-However, existing models do not explicitly combine high-resolution indiviudal-level population mobility, social contact patterns, toilet-use behavior (defecation events and toilet choice), and mechanistic within-host shedding dynamics in a single scalable agent-based geospatial simulation that is capable to generate the number of pathogens enters the sewer system through a toilet at a specific time.
-To the best of our knowledge, no current modeling framework integrates all of these components in the unified way proposed here.
-Connecting this model with models of pathogen fate in sewerage, WWS, and public health interventions will create a comprehensive ``playground" for conducting scenario studies of disease transmission and assessing impact of public health interventions altering human behavior and reducing disease transmissions.
-In this paper, we address this gap by proposing an agent-based geospatial simulation that explicitly links human behavior, infectious disease dynamics, and wastewater signals.
+Recent studies have begun to integrate agent-based infection dynamics, human mobility, pathogen shedding, and wastewater transport within unified frameworks for WBE \cite{schmid2025integrative,0616456898e04215a978dfebbfd6f6f5}.
+However, to the best of our knowledge, no existing model explicitly combines high-resolution individual-level population mobility, social contact patterns, toilet-use behavior (defecation events and toilet choice), and mechanistic shedding dynamics in a single scalable agent-based geospatial simulation that is capable to generate the number of pathogens enters the sewer system through a toilet at a specific time.
+Connecting this model with models of pathogen fate in sewerage, WWS, and public health interventions will create a comprehensive ``playground'' for conducting scenario studies that assess how public health interventions altering human behavior can reduce disease transmissions.
+In this paper, we address this gap by proposing an agent-based geospatial simulation that explicitly links human behavior, infectious disease dynamics, and pathogen load in wastewater.
 With these insights, our main contributions are as follows:

 \begin{itemize}[noitemsep, leftmargin=15pt, labelsep=7pt]